Whaling

 Contemporary whaling for whale meat is subject to intense debate.
-Iceland, Japan, Norway, North American indigenous peoples and the Danish dependencies of the Faroe Islands and Greenland continue to hunt in the 21st century.
+Iceland, Japan, Norway, North American indigenous peoples, Bequia, the Danish dependencies of the Faroe Islands and Greenland, and Lembata (Indonesia) continue to hunt in the 21st century.
 The IWC ban on commercial whaling has been very successful, with only Iceland, Japan and Norway still engaging in and supporting commercial hunting.
-They also support having the IWC moratorium lifted on certain whale stocks for hunting.
+They also claim that the moratorium was approved as a temporary measure and that scientific studies show that many whale populations have fully recovered, and they support having the IWC moratorium lifted on certain whale stocks for hunting.
 Anti-whaling countries and environmental activists oppose lifting the ban.
 Under the terms of the IWC moratorium, aboriginal whaling is allowed to continue on a subsistence basis.
 Over the past few decades, whale watching has become a significant industry in many parts of the world; in some countries it has replaced whaling, but in a few others the two business models exist in an uneasy tension.
 The live capture of cetaceans for display in aquaria (e.g., captive killer whales) continues.